 We do not yet know how many of our current students may vacate their spots due to moving away from Flagstaff, changing schools, etc., and thus do not know how many spots will be available for students seeking enrollment in Grades 7-12.
-The number of vacancies at these grade levels is typically very small – usually fewer than five spots opening up at 7th or 8th grade.
-We usually have about 10-15 vacancies each year for 9th Grade, and some vacancies in the upper grades.
+The number of vacancies at these grade levels is typically small – usually fewer than five spots opening up at 7th or 8th grade.
+We usually have about 10-15 vacancies each year for 9th Grade, and we expect to have spots available in the upper grades as well.
 At all grade levels other than 6th Grade, most applicants will initially be placed on waiting lists until we know of vacancies opening up.

 So, what are my child’s odds of getting in?